 Disney’s Resort Airline Check-In Service is a benefit offered to Guests of select Walt Disney World Resort hotels who are departing on participating airlines from Orlando International Airport.
 You can check your luggage and receive your airline boarding pass right at your Resort hotel.
 The service is available if you are flying within the U.S. on:

 - American Airlines

 Additionally, resort airline check-in service will be extended to those traveling on international flights on select airlines.
 You must have a valid passport for each member of your party to check-in.

 How does Resort Airline Check-In Service work?

-Simply visit the Resort Airline Check–In desk no less than 3 hours prior to departure time during operating hours (5:00 a.m. to noon daily).
-Flights leaving prior to 8:00 a.m will not be able to use Resort Airline Check-In.
-For families traveling together, a parent or guardian may check in for his or her spouse and minor children.
+Visit the Resort Airline Check-In desk no less than 3 hours before departure time during operating hours (5:00 a.m. to noon daily).
+Flights leaving before 8:00 a.m will not be able to use Resort Airline Check-In.
+For families traveling together, a parent or guardian may check-in for his or her spouse and minor children.
 A valid government-issued photo ID and MagicBand are required to participate.

 Which Walt Disney World Resort hotels offer Resort Airline Check-In Service?